FarmBot-Docs/farmbot-developers/v7/Documentation/celery-script/nodes.md

 For a full listing, see this [auto-generated list of nodes](https://github.com/FarmBot/farmbot-js/blob/master/dist/corpus.d.ts).

-__Not every CeleryScript node represents a device command:__
-Some nodes, such as the `"coordinate"` node, are used to represent data.
+{% include callout.html type="info" title="Not every CeleryScript node represents a device command" content="Some nodes, such as the `\"coordinate\"` node, are used to represent data." %}